 - What is Poverty?
-What influence does it have? - Impact of poverty on early environment, on academics, on behavior - Actions for success
+What influence does it have? - Impact of poverty on early environment, on English language development, on academics including literacy development, on behavior and pragmatics for both first and second language learners in culturally and linguistically diverse populations - Actions for success including teaching strategies, methods, materials, and assessment for English speakers as well as students from CLD populations